Visualsoft-Source/VisualBase.AI/AI First Insturctions.md

 5. VERIFY → Run frwAI_Verify* procedures if applicable.
 6. REPORT → Show results in <result> tags.

+✅ MCP TOOL WORKAROUND:
+• When inserting content via frwAI_DocStaging:
+   - Remove markdown symbols like --- and ## and ###
+   - Use plain text format
+   - Process with frwAI_ProcessDocStaging after insert

 ✅ TRAINING MODE LOGGING (NEW):
 • Use frwAI_Log (defualt connection) to record:
    – Session status (active, failed, resumed)